 The Work in Sports podcast is brought to you by EMPOWRD

 This is the most important election of our time.
-And let’s be honest, voting during a pandemic is a little confusing right now.
+Period.

 Download the app today at EMPOWRD.com

 Hey everybody, I’m Brian Clapp, VP of Content and Engaged Learning at WorkInSports.com and this is the Work in Sports podcast…

 Before we get into our new favorite segment, the stat line, quick note — the final part of our four-part series on social justice in sports told through the eyes of our young diverse aspiring sports professional panel…is Wednesday.